-Table 4 presents the 10 sectors from all regions of the pandemic lockdowns, disruptions to China's transportation domestically and internationally have that have the highest index values for each component indeed led to shortages around the world.
-The service and the overall SPICE values.
-By analyzing this for sector of the rest of the world is also a key sector each component, the underlying reason for the value in terms of economic distance.
-With globalization and rank of the overall SPICE is easier to understand. going beyond trade in goods but also includes trade It should be noted that there are 96 region-sector in services, the services sector of the rest of the world entries for each component.
-For example, In terms of ranking second in this aspect is reasonable.
-In this economic impact or the gain relative to risk that the sector in a country is exposed to, the highest value is aspect, East Asia and the rest of the world are the leading regions in terms of this metric. for the electricity sector in Brunei.
-This is followed by the electricity sector of the rest of South East Asia and Similarly, given the size of the aggregation of the the mining sector of the rest of South East Asia.
-It is economies, the largest sector sizes can be observed for sectors that belong to the rest of the world and East interesting to note that the region-sector pairs for the Asia.
-In particular, the sectors are the services sector, economic impact component are composed of sectors transport sector, and energy-intensive industries. from relatively smaller economies.
+Table 4 presents the 10 sectors from all regions that have the highest index values for each component and the overall SPICE values.
+By analyzing this for each component, the underlying reason for the value and rank of the overall SPICE is easier to understand.
+It should be noted that there are 96 region-sector entries for each component.
+For example, In terms of economic impact or the gain relative to risk that the sector in a country is exposed to, the highest value is for the electricity sector in Brunei.
+This is followed by the electricity sector of the rest of South East Asia and the mining sector of the rest of South East Asia.
+It is interesting to note that the region-sector pairs for the economic impact component are composed of sectors from relatively smaller economies.
 This may largely be due to the law of diminishing marginal product.
-The carbon emission intensity metric shows the relative levels of emission that ripples through the Because these sectors in the smaller economies have global economy as a result of activity in the regionnot reached their efficient production, higher gains sector.
-It can be noted that nine of the 10 regioncan be achieved or the risk that the sectors in these sector pairs identified belong to the electricity sector. economies are exposed to are smaller compared; thus, This means that the highest contributors to carbon the gains relative to risk are still larger.
+Because these sectors in the smaller economies have not reached their efficient production, higher gains can be achieved or the risk that the sectors in these economies are exposed to are smaller compared; thus, the gains relative to risk are still larger.